casey/just/README.md

 The number of simultaneously running recipes may be limited with the `--jobs` option<sup>master</sup>.
-The `num_jobs()` function returns the number of jobs, falling back to the number of CPUs if `--jobs` was not passed.
+The `num_jobs()` function returns the number of jobs, falling back to the empty list if `--jobs` was not passed.

 GNU `parallel` may be used to run recipe lines concurrently: